jts272/pp3-lidl-bake-mate/README.md

 ## Overview

-Lidl BakeMate is a data-driven Python progam with Google Sheets integration that aims to boost productivity in Lidl GB stores.
+Lidl BakeMate is a data-driven Python program with Google Sheets integration that aims to boost productivity in Lidl GB stores.
 The program requests input from the user which is used to perform calculations which increase efficiency in a daily task.
 Data is presented in an accessible format to the user in the terminal, as well as in the integrated worksheet.

 ### Usage Scenario